rikuter67/FAM-EPAM/README.md

 ## Contact

-If you have any questions or concerns, please contact us: s256279@wakayama-u.ac.jp or 先生のメールアドレス or submit an issue.
+If you have any questions or concerns, please contact us: s256279@wakayama-u.ac.jp submit an issue.

 ## Citation